Bronya-Rand/Prome-VN-Extension/README.md

 7. Sprite Shadows & Shake (Emulates Speaking) - Wanted a bit more "realism" to your character sprites?
 Prome has the ability to mimic a character talking by shaking the sprite subtly and add a shadow to the sprite itself, making the character blend in more into the environment you've chosen!

 > [!IMPORTANT]
-> These features will not work on emulated sprite characters.
-Sprite Shake will only work if `Streaming` is enabled in your preset settings.
+> Sprite Shake will only work if `Streaming` is enabled in your preset settings.
 Sprite Shadows can be adjusted in X and Y distances as well as blur strength.

    <center>
        <img src="./.github/sprite-shadow.png">